Keio University

 No, it's been that way for a long time.
 I don't like things that don't have much basis, and I think it's important to demonstrate my usual strength.

-The ground you stand on is different for each tournament, and the pressure is different, so if you only keep your movements the same, I think it's a bit simplistic to expect your feelings to fall into place.
+The ground you stand on is different for each competition, and the pressure is different, so if you just keep the movements the same, I think it's a bit simplistic to expect your feelings to be in order.

 —I see.
-In track and field, there are environmental differences due to wind and rain, but is it a sport where results are easy to achieve when conditions are good?
+Track and field has environmental differences due to wind and rain, but is it a sport where it's easy to get results when conditions are good?

 That's right.
-I want to pursue the idea that as long as I have the preparation that suits me at that time, rather than a routine, the record will come.
+I want to pursue the idea that records will come as long as I am prepared in a way that suits me at that time, rather than through a routine.

 The Japan Championships that Decided the Olympics

 —After setting the Japanese record, it was inevitable that attention would be focused on you.
-Was there a lot of pressure at the Japan Championships (June 25, Osaka), which also served as the Olympic trials?
+Was there considerable pressure at the Japan Championships (June 25, Osaka), which also served as the Olympic trials?

 You become conscious of it.
 I wasn't in good shape when I entered the venue for the Japan Championships.
-Even so, at first, I thought a top-three finish was solid, but once I ran one heat in the preliminaries, I realized I was in a pretty dangerous position.
+Even so, at first, I thought third place was secure, but when I actually ran one heat in the qualifiers, I felt I was in a pretty dangerous position.
 I felt like there were about three athletes faster than me with energy to spare, so I thought, "This might be bad," and it actually became a very tough battle.

 —But as a result, you finished 3rd and your participation was decided.
 How did you feel at that time?

 The main thing was relief.
-All of that was because I had set the Japanese record once in June.
+All of this was because I had set the Japanese record once in June.

-But looking back, grabbing the ticket to the Olympics itself was, if not a miracle, then I think I was blessed with a chance.
-This season had an incredibly tight schedule, and I think I've been working from a very precarious state.
+But looking back, grabbing the ticket to the Olympics itself was, it might be an exaggeration to call it a miracle, but I think I was blessed with the opportunity.
+This season had an extremely tight schedule, and I think I've come from a pretty precarious state.

 Since I also had injuries, I was prepared to accept it even if I couldn't participate halfway through.
-Thinking about that, I have to feel grateful and happy that I was able to slide in at 3rd place and get the right to represent Japan.
+Thinking about that, I have to think that I am grateful and happy to have slipped into third place and won the right to represent Japan.
 To be honest, I felt stiff with nerves on the day.

 —I also felt like one of my own family members was running, so I couldn't really look at the TV screen (laughs).